swfiua/gotu/docs/gotu.rst

 aspects of modern cosmology that finally lead to the adoption the Big Bang theory.

-Fred Hoyle wrote a book, `The Nature of the Universe`_ almost 70 years ago, with a second edition around 1960.
+Fred Hoyle wrote a book, :ref:`notu` almost 70 years ago, with a second edition around 1960.

 It was Hoyle, an advocate of a static universe, that coined the phrase